 RSUs are granted to senior management of the Company and may be settled in cash or Ascot common shares, at the election of the Company.
 The amount of compensation is calculated based on the fair value of RSUs awarded to senior management, measured on their grant date.
-The fair value of RSUs is estimated based on the quoted market price of the Company's common shares.
+The fair value of RSUs is based on the quoted market price of the Company's common shares on the RSUs grant date.
 The fair value of the RSUs is recognized as an expense using graded attribution method over their vesting period with a corresponding increase in equity.

 DSUs are granted to directors of the Company and are settled in cash or Ascot common shares, at the election of the Company, when the individual ceases to be a director of the Company.
 DSUs vest immediately on the date of grant.
-The fair value of DSUs is based on the quoted market price of the Company's common shares.
-The initial fair value of the liability is calculated as of the grant date and is recognized as an expense using graded attribution method.
-Subsequently, at each reporting date and on settlement, the liability is re-measured with any changes in fair value recorded in the statement of comprehensive income and loss.
+The fair value of DSUs is calculated based on the quoted market price of the Company's common shares on the DSUs grant date.
+The fair value of the DSUs is recognized as an expense on the date of the grant with a corresponding increase in equity.